balancer/docs-v3/docs/concepts/guides/add-liquidity-to-pool.md

 ## Javascript With SDK

 This example demonstrates the full flow for adding liquidity to a given pool.
-The SDK provides functionality to easily fetch pool data from the [Balancer Pools API-TODO add link]() and create a transaction with user defined slippage protection.
+The SDK provides functionality to easily fetch pool data from the [Balancer Pools API](https://docs.balancer.fi/guides/API/) and create a transaction with user defined slippage protection.

 ```typescript
 import { parseUnits } from 'viem';